isomerpages/imda-pixel/_connect-with-us/FAQ.md

 If you are looking to showcase your products or looking for a space to co-work, please fill up the enquiry form [here](https://form.gov.sg/6347a3c39854900012674f4d).

-##### 2. Is the space available for rent of lease?
+##### 3. Is the space available for rent or lease?

-As PIXEL is not a commercial media service provider, our facilities are not for hire.
-However, PIXEL does support independent digital content creators in producing experimental content and/or pilots.
-Interested users can email us at pixel@imda.gov.sg with a project proposal to request for usage.
+As PIXEL is not a commercial service provider, our facilities are not for hire.
+We are open to supporting innovation-related events at our space.
+If you are interested, you may email us at [pixel@imda.gov.sg](mailto:pixel@imda.gov.sg) to request for usage, sharing with us more details about your event.

 ##### 3. How do I become an incubatee in PIXEL?